swiftlang/swift/CONTRIBUTING.md

 - Fix any performance or correctness regressions that result in customer code that uses Swift.
 - Address any bugs that appear in the bug tracker as a result from your change.

-We prefer that these issues be handled before submission, but we understand that it isn’t possible to test all of this for every submission.
-Our continuous integration (CI) infrastructure normally finds these problems.
-We recommend watching the CI infrastructure throughout the next day to look for regressions.
-The CI infrastructure will directly email you if a group of commits that included yours caused a failure.
-You are expected to check those messages to see whether they are your fault and, if so, fix the breakage.

 Commits that clearly violate these quality standards may be reverted, in particular when the change blocks other developers from making progress.
 The developer is welcome to recommit the change after the problem has been fixed.